 Aundra Weissert ’08

-I’m glad that you have chosen to include Washington College in your college search.
+I’m glad that you have chosen to include Washington College in your search!

 Washington College provides students the opportunity to grow, both as individuals and as community members.
 This is a place where visions spark, where people make connections, and where ingenuity flourishes.
 Here, students can think critically and challenge themselves while pursuing a multi-faceted liberal arts education.
 Students are able to learn inside the classroom and also gain the ability to build skills and interpret life lessons outside the classroom.